Are Onboarding Questionnaires Hurting Your Customer Experience?

 The new client sales handoff to the customer success team in charge of client onboarding is one of the most crucial times in a new client relationship because it provides an opportunity to build a relationship, and it can set expectations for all your future interactions.

-There is a lot of information online about onboarding, and a common piece of advice is to send out a questionnaire to new clients.
+There is a lot of information online about onboarding, and a piece of common advice is to send onboarding questionnaires to new clients.
 Questionnaires can provide good information and valuable insight, so we’re not here to tell you they are all bad.
-However, there are some best practices to make sure you get the questionnaire right so it doesn’t end up hurting your initial customer experience more than it helps.
+However, there are some best practices to ensure you get the questionnaire right, so it doesn’t end up hurting your initial customer experience more than it helps.

 Tip #1: Keep it as simple as possible